drocheam/optrace/docs/source/usage/convolve.rst

     psf = ot.presets.psf.airy(8)  # type GrayscaleImage
     img2 = ot.convolve(img, psf)  # type RGBImage

-This is only viable when the optical system treats all wavelengths the same, meaning no chromatic effect, including dispersion or wavelength-dependent absorption.
+This is only viable when the optical system treats all wavelengths equally, with no chromatic effects such as dispersion or wavelength-dependent absorption.

 **Grayscale Image and colored PSF**

-This is the case for a spectral homogeneous image and colored PSF.
+This convolution type implies a spectral homogeneous image and a colored PSF.
-The image is a |GrayscaleImage| indicating the human visible intensities.
+The image is a |GrayscaleImage| representing the human visible intensities.
-The PSF must be a |RenderImage|, so it includes all human visible colors.
-The PSF must be rendered for the desired source spectrum.
+The PSF has to be a |RenderImage| to includes all human visible colors and must be rendered for the desired source spectrum.
 If the image should emit a D65 spectrum, it should be traced and rendered with the D65 spectrum.
 If it should emit a blue spectrum, it should be traced and rendered with the same blue spectrum.
-Doing so, the color information is included in the PSF and will be applied in convolution.
+Doing so, the color information is included in the PSF and will be applied in the convolution operation.
 The result is an |RGBImage|.

 .. code:: python